Tiny Footprint Tango Tour

 1:1 Concert to Outreach performance

-For every public concert we play, we will do an outreach performance in a nursing home, school, jail, homeless shelter or other place that is underserved by the arts.
-By bringing a little happiness and art to these communities [comma], we believe that we leave the world a little better than we found it.
+For every public concert we play, we will do an outreach performance in a nursing home, school, jail, homeless shelter or another place that is underserved by the arts.
+By bringing a little happiness and art to these communities, we believe that we leave the world a little better than we found it.

 Excellence in Tango